 This road sign is not a joke, as one client asked me.
 It means you should be prepared to slow down or stop quickly and you should approach the upcoming bridge or narrow spot with caution.
 Slow down and be prepared to stop if you see another car coming.

 There is often a sign telling you whether you or the approaching vehicle has priority.
 If the small, red arrow is pointing the way you’re going then slow down or stop and let the other car through.
-If the big white arrow is pointing the way you’re going then keep going, unless that would cause a crash.
+If the big white arrow is pointing the way you’re going then you have right of way, so keep going, unless that would cause a crash.

 Animals on the road

 It’s not uncommon to get stuck behind a flock of sheep which are being moved from one field to another.
+Rural roads are often unfenced, so grazing cattle can wander across.
 Sometimes there are red deer stags fighting in the road.
 Collisions with wildlife, especially deer, are common (around dawn or dusk is the worst time).
 The sensible response is to take your time and be prepared to wait.
-Waiting for animals is an opportunity to take in the scenery, one of the resons you’re here, right?
+Waiting for animals is an opportunity to take in the scenery, one of the reasons you’re here, right?

 So leave plenty of time, try to relax, be courteous and pay attention to the road signs.
 You’ll be fine.